Skip to main content

 Season’s greetings from everyone at [Company Name].

-As the year comes to a close, we wanted to thank you for your trust, your collaboration, and the opportunity to work with you.
-We value the relationship we have built and appreciate the confidence you continue to place in our team.
+As the year comes to a close, we want to thank you for your trust, your collaboration, and the chance to work together.
+We value the relationship we’ve built and appreciate the confidence you place in our team.

-We hope the holiday season brings you a welcome pause, time with the people who matter to you, and a strong start to the year ahead.
+We hope the holiday season brings you a welcome pause, time with the people who matter most, and a strong start to the new year.

 Warm regards,